gazebosim/gz-gui/tutorials/02_commandline.md

 ## Overview

-If you have Ignition Tools installed, you can use the `ign gui` command line tool:
+If you have Gazebo Tools installed, you can use the `ign gui` command line tool:

 `ign gui -h`

-    Ignition GUI tool.
+    Gazebo GUI tool.

       ign gui [options]